< Home

 How do lifeguards search for drowning incidents?

-Two studies that measured eye movements (Page et al., 2011a; Lanagan-Leitzel & Moore, 2010) suggested experienced beach lifeguards’ eye movements were not significantly different from newly-trained lifeguards.
+Two studies that measured eye movements (Page et al., 2011a; Lanagan-Leitzel & Moore, 2010) suggested experienced beach lifeguards’ eye movements were not significantly different from those of newly trained lifeguards.
 In a study involving UK beach lifeguards and real-life footage, no significant difference in eye movements between the beginning and end of the season (Smith, 2011).
 Laxton and Crundell (2018) also found that UK swimming pool lifeguards adopted broadly the same fixations and eye movements as non-lifeguards, lifesavers and trainers.

 Experienced lifeguards were found to use longer and more variable fixations than novice lifeguards (Vansteenkiste et al., 2021).
 Increased fixation duration is thought to increase the quality and quantity of data that informs decision-making and would be expected to lead to higher detection rates.